fahryanputra/yet-another-weather-app/README.md

-# javascript-webpack-template-repository
+# yet-another-weather-app

-A template repository for web development using javascript and webpack.
+A weather app made using javascript and webpack.